Daandelange/ofxAbletonLiveSet/README.md

 ###### Configuration

 **Disabling ofxPoco**
-In you project or addon that uses ofxAbletonLiveSet, you can define the `OFX_ALS_WITHOUT_POCO` compiler flag to disable usage of ofxPoco, which the plugin relies on historically.
+In your project or addon that uses ofxAbletonLiveSet, you can define the `OFX_ALS_WITHOUT_POCO` compiler flag to disable usage of ofxPoco, which the plugin relies on historically.
 To not break existing projects, ofxPoco is still enabled by default; but it's recommended to disable it if you don't need very precise real-time events.

 ## Usage